 In 1992, Microsoft launched Windows 3.1, introducing TrueType fonts and a revamped Paintbrush application, which later evolved into MS Paint.
 For many users, Paint was their first foray into digital art, demonstrating how GUIs could unlock new forms of creativity.

 While Microsoft was making strides with Windows, Apple was not sitting idle.
 System 7, released in 1991, was a significant upgrade to the Macintosh operating system.
-It introduced a host of new features, including virtual memory, personal file sharing, QuickTime, and the ability to alias files and folders.
-For the first time, Mac users could colorize their GUI, moving away from the monochrome interface.
+It introduced many new features, including virtual memory, personal file sharing, QuickTime, and the ability to alias files and folders.
+Mac users could colorize their GUI for the first time, moving away from the monochrome interface.

-Meanwhile, in the Unix world, the X Window System was gaining traction.
-While not a full GUI in itself, it provided the necessary building blocks for others to create GUIs, called window managers.
+Meanwhile, the X Window System was gaining traction in the Unix world.
+While not a full GUI, it provided the necessary building blocks for others to create GUIs, called window managers.
 In 1996, KDE (K Desktop Environment) was announced, providing a unified, user-friendly GUI for Unix-like systems.
-KDE was followed by GNOME in 1997, setting off a competition that continues to this day.
+KDE was followed by GNOME in 1997, setting off a competition that continues today.

 The 90s also saw attempts to rethink the traditional desktop metaphor entirely.
-In 1993, Apple released At Ease, a simplified desktop environment aimed at education and home users.
+In 1993, Apple released At Ease, a simplified desktop environment for education and home users.
 In 1995, Microsoft tried something similar with Microsoft Bob.
-These software replaced the typical desktop with a “room” metaphor, where applications were represented as objects in a room.
+This software replaced the typical desktop with a “room” metaphor, where applications were represented as objects in a room.
 Both were commercial failures, but they showed that companies were thinking creatively about how GUIs could evolve.

 However, the most significant development of the 90s was undoubtedly the release of Windows 95.
 Microsoft held a massive promotional campaign, licensing the Rolling Stones song “Start Me Up” to highlight the new Start button.
-Windows 95 introduced many features that are still integral parts of Windows today, like the Taskbar, the Start Menu, and the system tray.
-It was also the first version of Windows packaged as a full OS, rather than a shell on top of DOS.
+Windows 95 introduced many features still integral to Windows today, like the Taskbar, the Start Menu, and the system tray.
+It was also the first version of Windows packaged as a whole OS rather than a shell on top of DOS.

-In essence, the 1990s was the decade when GUIs truly came of age.
+In essence, the 1990s was when GUIs indeed came of age.
 It was a time of rapid innovation and competition, setting the stage for the modern computing era we live in today.
-GUIs transitioned from being a novelty to a necessity, shaping how the masses perceived and interacted with computers.
+GUIs transitioned from a novelty to a necessity, shaping how the masses perceived and interacted with computers.

 Phase 4: The Maturation of GUIs

 As the 90s rolled to a close, GUIs were continually refined and improved.
-Microsoft’s Windows XP, released in 2001, boasted a more user-friendly interface and improved stability and performance.
+Microsoft’s Windows XP, released in 2001, boasted a more user-friendly interface and enhanced stability and performance.

-Apple, on the other hand, shook up the GUI world with the release of Mac OS X in 2001.
-Its Aqua GUI was a big departure from the previous Mac OS 9, featuring a more modern and attractive design and smoother operation.
+On the other hand, Apple shook up the GUI world with the release of Mac OS X in 2001.
+Its Aqua GUI was a significant departure from the previous Mac OS 9, featuring a more modern and attractive design and smoother operation.

 These advancements marked the maturation of GUIs, setting the stage for the sophisticated and intuitive interfaces we see today.